jenslys/color-picker/README.md

 # Color Picker

 Basic color tool for developers and designers.
-Pick any color on your screen by using your cursor.
+Get any color on your screen by using your cursor.

 ## Screenshot